 Logos are immediate brand messages companies send to consumers.
 They display the company’s personality, and when done right, make a company memorable.
 A good design can have staying power—but sometimes it stays around too long, and the familiar loses its shine.
 That’s when companies look at the reasons big brands change their logos and consider a redesign.

 Sometimes the logo change is shocking to the public and draws much-desired brand attention, and sometimes, the transition is subtle but purposeful.
 2018 was a year for shake-ups, and we’ve compiled a collection of 50 big companies that changed their logo.
 (If you're looking for the 2019 rebrand list, we've got that too).
-Check out the 2018 roundup below:
+Check out the 2018 logo redesign list below:

 Why they changed: Dunkin’s familiar, “America runs on Dunkin” tagline aligns with the new moniker, changed from Dunkin' Donuts.
 The transformation comes as Dunkin' seeks to expand food and beverage options and promote the brand as a food stop at any time of the day.